Handiham Net Schedule, Updated 12 August 2013

 We are on the air daily at 11:00 USA Central Time, plus Wednesday & Thursday evenings at 19:00 USA Central Time.
-Nets will continue through the holidays, but if there is not a Net Control Station available, the net will be a simple roundtable.
+If there is not a Net Control Station available, the net will be a simple roundtable.

 USA Daylight Time Change: All nets remain true to local USA Central Time - For example, 11:00 AM both summer and winter.
 In the summer during DST, the difference between MN time and GMT is -5 hours.
 In the winter during standard time, the difference is -6 hours.

 Daily at 11:00 hours United States Central Time